webplatform/docs/concepts/Internet_and_Web/The_History_of_the_Web/index.md

 In six months, a year, or two years at most, all sites will be designed with these standards. […] We can watch our skills grow obsolete, or start learning standards-based techniques now.
 </blockquote>

-That was a little optimistic — not all sites, even in 2008, are built with web standards.
+That was a little optimistic — not all sites, even today, are built with web standards.
 But many people listened.
 Older browsers decreased in market share, and two very high profile sites redesigned using web standards: Wired magazine in 2002, and ESPN in 2003 became field leaders in supporting web standards and new techniques.

 Also in 2003, Dave Shea launched a site called the [http://www.csszengarden.com/ CSS Zen Garden].
 This was to have more impact on web professionals than anything else, by truly illustrating that the entire design can change just by changing the style of the page; the content could remain identical.